Skip to main content

 Token transfers are two-step: First call resolve_asset to get the token contract address, then call the prepare tool with that contract.
 WalletSuite does not guess token contracts from symbols.
 Amount handling: Provide either amount (human-readable, e.g., "1.5") or amountWei (smallest units, e.g., "1500000000000000000").
 Never both — the server rejects ambiguous input.

-3. Sign (sign band, OWS only)
+3. Sign (sign band)

 ToolWhat It Does

-sign_transactionTakes unsigned tx hex, returns signature + recovery ID
+sign_transactionTakes unsigned tx hex, returns the signature

-get_wallet_addressResolves the local wallet address for a chain
+get_wallet_addressResolves the wallet address for a chain

-4. Broadcast (broadcast band, OWS only)
+4. Broadcast (broadcast band)

 Submit the signed transaction to the blockchain.
 Once confirmed it cannot be undone.